Introduction

 Funding is also a necessity, and with government debt as high as it is, it may increasingly be up to the private sector to make critical investments in new energy infrastructure.
 Tech companies have raced to be at the forefront of renewable energy investments.
 Amazon, Alphabet’s Google, Facebook, and Microsoft are responsible for 30% of all corporate agreements of publicly-disclosed renewable energy purchases.
 Most of these projects require heavy upfront investment that banks are not willing to finance.
 Developers in some countries are even saying “tech companies’ willingness to spend upfront…has helped make corporations more important than government subsidies as the main drivers of renewable investment.”

 Money managers and individual traders are also continuing to invest, even as renewable energy indexes have posted double-digit declines for 2021.
 During the first half of 2021, investment in green energy exchange-traded funds amounted to $6.2 billion, on course to pass 2020’s record of $7.2 billion.
 Experts hypothesize that investors are predicting long-term changes to the energy sector and economy, and that technology will eventually bring the cost of renewables down enough to earn big profits.
-See The Policy Circle’s Impact Investing Brief for more on investments based on social and environmental goals.

 Current Challenges & Areas for Reform